 ILLUSTRATING NATURE TRAILS

-Created during my first months in Ayrshire, these works bridge the space between illustration and comics — quiet visual narratives drawn from long coastal walks and moments of observation.
+Created during Prygiel's first months in Scotland, these works bridge the space between illustration and comics — quiet visual narratives drawn from long coastal walks and moments of observation in North Ayrshire.

 Hunterston Power Plant